Most homes need between 20 and 70 pints per day, depending on square footage and starting humidity.

 Climate Adjustment

-In dry climates, the lower end of the range may be adequate.
+In humid climates, indoor moisture load is usually higher, so recovery takes longer and runtime increases.
+In drier climates, the lower end of the range may be enough.

 For a full explanation of how square footage interacts with moisture load, review the main sizing guide.

-ortable vs Whole-House Capacity Limits
+Portable vs Whole-House Capacity Limits

 Portable units are typically rated up to about 70 pints per day.